darrelmiller/api-manifest/draft-miller-api-manifest.md

 ## API Dependency Object {#api-dependency}

 Each API dependency object represents a HTTP API that the target application consumes.
 The API dependency object MAY contain a `apiDescriptionUrl` that references an API description document such as an [OpenAPI](https://spec.openapis.org/oas/latest.html) description.
+The `apiDescriptionVersion` member can contain the version of the API Description used by the application.
+This member enables tooling to detect if the referenced API desription is updated.
 The `auth` property contains the requirements for the target application to authorize a call to the HTTP API.
 The `requests` property contains a array of `requestInfo` objects.

 ## Authorization Requirements Object {#authReqirements}